Color Vision fabric guide: Part 1; Wool crepe

 When to wear it?

-In the case of Audrey, I designed it for office wear in the winter time, but also to use like a sweater come spring and early summer.
+In the case of AUDREY, I designed it for office wear in the winter time, but also to use like a sweater come spring and early summer.
 Since wool crepe is a loose weave moisture evaporates easily.
 I wear wool crepe all year long, and especially for formal occasions since it does not crinkle easily either.

 How to take care of wool crepe

 Due to the high twist of the yarn in wool crepe, it can shrink considerably.
 Therefore, tend to it like you would other wool garments.
 Treat stains first with water and then a mild handsoap or wool/silk washing detergent.
-If you wear a wool crepe garment and notice body odour, spray rubbing alcohol or pure vodka under the armpits.
+If you wear a wool crepe garment and notice body odor, spray rubbing alcohol or pure vodka under the armpits.
 Or put the garment in the freezer for a few days.
 That will do the job!